 A worker is eligible if:

-- they are receiving, or are entitled to receive, weekly payments under the Workers Compensation Act 1987 (1987 Act) at the time of program commencement
+- at the time of program commencement, they are receiving, or are entitled to receive weekly payments under the Workers Compensation Act 1987 (1987 Act)

 - a commutation or work injury damages settlement has not been accepted.

-An application for training must address the following principles:
+The application for training must include a detailed description of how the training addresses the following principles:

 - the worker cannot return to their pre-injury duties